Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

-# Stateful Actor - Counter
+# Stateful Singleton - Counter
-The [Actor model](https://en.wikipedia.org/wiki/Actor_model) is an advanced stateful programming pattern that is becoming more common in distributed computing, particularly in the cloud.
-It is assumed that the reader is already familiar with the actor model and how actors are used, so we won't be going into those details here.
-The code in this sample demonstrates how Durable Functions can be used to implement the actor model.
-The specific example is a simple *counter* singleton object which supports *increment* and *decrement* operations.
+Stateful singletons are long-running (potentially eternal) orchestrator functions which store state and can be invoked and queried by other functions in your application.
+Stateful singletons are similar in spirit to the [Actor model](https://en.wikipedia.org/wiki/Actor_model) in distributed computing.

+While not a proper "actor" implementation, orchestrator functions have many of the same runtime characteristics (stateful, reliable, single-threaded, location transparent, globally addressable, etc.) that make real actor implementations especially useful, but without the need for a separate framework.
+The below example is a simple *counter* singleton object which receives supports *increment* and *decrement* operations and updates its internal state accordingly.

 ## Before you begin
 If you haven't done so already, make sure to read the [overview](~/articles/overview.md) before jumping into samples.
 It will really help ensure everything you read below makes sense.